mahirahalwani/comptia-tech-/README.md

       &emsp;- Ex: TeamViewer, AnyDesk, Remote Desktop.<br>
       &emsp;- Purpose: allows technicians to access and control computers remotely.
 Used by IT support teams for troubleshooting and issue resolution without physical presence.
 Enables remote access for software installation, configuration, and maintenance.<br>
       &emsp;- Proper Use: assist users in solving technical problems or performing system maintenance.
 Ensure secure remote access by using encryption and strong authentication methods.
 Always obtain user permission before accessing their system remotely.<br>
+- **Open source**: programmer has created and shared it for free use, but not commercially use.
+We can change and implement the code if we share it.
+Open source may not have the newest feature and not being updated frequently.<br>
+- Updating an application as frequent as possible is a must.
+Microsoft makes update every first Tuesday of the month.<br>

+## 5.3 - WEB BROWSERS
+- Browsers: to allow browsing the internet.
+Each browser generally have default search engine.
+You can change your preferred search engine. e.g.: Safari -> Google , Chrome -> Google, Brave -> Brave<br>

+- Profile Synchronization: when you can go to any device and log in and see your themes, bookmarks, items, and features.
+It creates a seamless and wonderful user experience from one device to another.<br>
+- Extension: embedded application to enhance functionality of the browsers.
+Extension comes in all size and shape depending on the feature you are looking for, there probably is an extension for it.<br>
+- Clearing cache or temporary memory is crucial.
+Cache stores cookie files that store interactions with different websites, settings, and preffered features.
+Although it provides enhance user experience, attacker can use it to be able to gather information.
+Browser history should be cleared out periodically.<br>
+- Nothing is completely private but we can increase privacy by using private browser like incognito window.<br>
+- Pop-up Blocker: stops potentially annoying or even potentially malicious pop-up from taking your internet browsing experience.
+It is enabled by default.<br>
+- Artifical Intelligence: can analyse data, make suggestions, create contents, solve problems, and make decisions.
+It is a combination of different components of Computer Science, Mathematics, Cognitive Science as well as other fields.<br>
+- Machine Learning: ability of the machine to learn and grow.
+Made up of three components: representation, evaluation, and optimization.<br>
+- Natural Language Processing: ability to understand human language.
+Consists of understanding, processing, and communication.<br>
+- AI Chatbot: a conversational agent.
+Does not design to do complex features and functions.
+Can ony handle simple tasks that is mostly pre-design.<br>
+- AI Virtual Assistants: can complete more comprehensive assistance and complex activities.
+Can carry more "real" conversations. e.g.: Siri, Google Assistant.<br>
+- Generative AI: an AI-created content. e.g.: ChatGPT, Bard.
+It can really increase the speed and efficiency.<br>
+- AI-Generated Code: a programming that is written in different programming language.<br>
+- AI-Generated Content: using natural language processing, machine learning, and deep learning.<br>
+- Deep Learning: a deeper lever of machine learning.<br>

+- <br>
 &emsp;1. <br>
 &emsp;- <br>
 &emsp;&emsp;- <br>